WSTG - Latest

-- Identify the file extensions in use within known areas of the application (e.g. jsp, aspx, html), and use a basic wordlist appended with each of these extensions (or use a longer list of common extensions if resources permit).
+- Identify the file extensions in use within known areas of the application (e.g. JSP, ASPX, HTML), and use a basic wordlist appended with each of these extensions (or use a longer list of common extensions if resources permit).

 - For each file identified through other enumeration techniques, create a custom wordlist derived from that filename.
 Get a list of common file extensions (including ~, bak, txt, src, dev, old, inc, orig, copy, tmp, swp, etc.) and use each extension before, after, and instead of, the extension of the actual filename.

-Note: Windows file copying operations generate filenames prefixed with “Copy of “ or localized versions of this string, hence they do not change file extensions.
+Note: Windows file copying operations generate filenames prefixed with “Copy of “ or localized versions of this phrase, hence they do not change file extensions.
 While “Copy of “ files typically do not disclose source code when accessed, they might yield valuable information in case they cause errors when invoked.

 Information Obtained Through Server Vulnerabilities and Misconfiguration